In the beginning

 - Lying.
 Everyone lies to some extent, but some clients will use bold-faced (obvious, shameless) lies.
 They might lie about a sign we made and say it was scuffed or dented when they picked it up and we need to replace it.
 We double inspect and photograph all signs, so this type of lie is easy to prove.
 It’s a symptom of an untrustworthy person.

 - Revisions on revisions.
-Design time is one of our largest expenses, so when a customer changes something they asked to be changed and then makes additional changes on the changes, we incur excessive costs in the design process–costs we can’t often can’t recoup.
+Design time is one of our largest expenses, so when a customer changes something they asked to be changed and then makes additional changes to the changes, we incur excessive costs in the design process–costs we can’t often recoup.
 When customers make changes on changes, we know they aren’t taking our time seriously.
-Most

 - We only get small jobs from you.
 We had a client several years ago that would have us do 3-5 very small door placard signs a year, which we would lose money on each one.
 We do these small projects for clients because we want to do their bigger projects.
 When I inquired about doing other work for this client she replied, “I get my bigger stuff done online.
 We only do small projects in town.”
 Bye-bye!